vsoch/vsoch.github.io/_posts/2019/2019-09-28-composite-parts.md

 Welcome to the universe of parts!
 Here we have "Parts," or sequences of letters, and "Composite Parts," or combined Parts, each with an ordering and direction.
-If you think I'm talking about sequences, you are correct!
+If you can't tell, these are sequences.
+I'm not a biologist, so I apologize in advance for all my misspeaks and ignorance to all the biologists reading this post.
 Now here are the two parts - let's call them our base parts:

 ```python